CloudLabs-MOC/mslearn-ai-fundamentals/Instructions/Labs/11-ai-search.md

 ### Task 1: Create an Azure AI Search resource

+In this task, you will learn how to create an **Azure AI Search** resource to enable powerful search capabilities and AI-driven content exploration for your applications.

 1. On the **Azure Portal** homepage, select **+ Create a resource**.

      ![Picture1](media/lab11-01.png)